 The following steps can help make life easier for both you and your insurance company representatives when dealing with the aftermath of a hurricane.

-- File a claim by contacting your insurance company and/or agent ASAP.
+- File a hurricane damage claim by contacting your insurance company and/or agent ASAP.
 Here are phone numbers of carriers if you don’t know yours.

 - Ask the insurance company representative:

-- If the damage you described is covered under your policy
+- Is the damage you incurred covered under your policy?

-- When will your claim be adjusted and who will adjust it
+- When will your damage claim be adjusted?

-- How long it might take to process your claim
+- How long might it take to process your claim after a hurricane?

-- What they need with regard to repair estimates
+- What do they need with regard to repair estimates?

-- What you can and should do to mitigate (lessen) your damages
+- What can and should you do to lessen your damages?

 - Write down your claim number.

-- Retrieve any receipts you have for damaged or destroyed property.
+- Save all receipts for repair and replacement of damaged or destroyed property.

 - Keep all receipts for living expenses while away – hotel rooms, food, and other costs of evacuation.
-Most homeowner policies that cover wind damage will cover those costs.
+Most homeowner policies that cover wind damage will cover these costs.

 - When a claims adjuster arrives, ask if they work for your insurance company or for an independent adjuster.
-If independent, ask if they are authorized to make claims decisions and payments on behalf of your insurance company.
-Also ask for the name of your insurance company’s adjuster that the independent adjuster will be sending your information to.
+If they work for an independent adjuster, ask if they are authorized to make claims decisions and payments on behalf of your insurance company.

 We hope this information helps you get your life back in order as quickly and painlessly as possible.
-Please continue to take safety precautions, obey authorities, and try to remain patient in this very trying time for our state.
+After a hurricane, always take safety precautions, obey authorities, and try to remain patient.